TypeScript Notes

 --allowJs

 - Allows plain JavaScript files to be used within the project.
-When disabled, importing a JavaScript file produces a compiler error.
+By default, importing a JavaScript file produces a build error.

 -